ioccc-src/winner/1996/eldby/README.md

 Besides the fact that modern systems make it impossible to see what this program does the rapid movement can be a problem for some people.
 It is for these reasons that we recommend you first try the alternate version as described above.

+### Original build:

 If however you wish to see the original version in modern systems, try:

 ```sh
 make all
 ```

+### Original use:

 Use `./eldby` as you would `./eldby.alt` above.